 “Only be careful, and watch yourselves closely so that you do not forget the things your eyes have seen or let them fade from your heart as long as you live.
 Teach them to your children and to their children after them.”
 (Deuteronomy 4:9)

 Don’t berate yourself for forgetting so easily.
-I have to remind myself of this often too.
+I have to remind myself of this often, too.
 Instead, accept that forgetting easily is a reality of human life, then circumvent it as much as you can with memorials.
 Purposefully find ways to focus on God, not your feelings or the drama of the day.
-Simply remember His mercy and grace and make a habit of looking for them and for expecting them to happen again and again.
+Remember his mercy and grace and make a habit of looking for them and expecting them to happen again and again.